-By 1935 the ground had been prepared to exclude German Jews from state and Volk.
+By 1935 the ground had been prepared sufficient to exclude German Jews from state and Volk.
 The Nuremburg Laws stripped German Jews of citizenship.
-And by 1938 the Party was confident enough to launch Krystallnacht, a two-day long pogrom that encompassed Germany, Austria and the Sudetenland.
+And by 1938 the Party was confident enough to launch Krystallnacht, a two-day long pogrom that included Germany, Austria and the Sudetenland.
 More than a hundred Jews were murdered; tens of thousands arrested and sent to concentration camps.

 “It is better for all the world, if instead of waiting to execute degenerate offspring for crime, or to let them starve for their imbecility, society can prevent those who are manifestly unfit from continuing their kind.”

 Hitler understood Roosevelt and concluded he was as unlikely to accept Germany’s “unfit,” German Jews fleeing persecution than was Hitler to keep them.
 And that refusal served two purposes: it provided a suggested American “approval” of official antisemitism at home, and; forced America, leader of the “free world,” to openly support the unfolding final solution as passive observer.
 In Hitler’s eyes, despite pretenses the United States and Germany shared a common view of the Jews.
 In 1928, four years before he and Roosevelt assumed office, he pointed to this shared outlook by not that the Congress’s 1924 Immigration Restriction Act which limited Jewish immigration encouraged Aryan immigrants:

 “That the American Union itself feels itself to be a Nordic German State… [is clear] from the manner in which it allots immigration quotas to European nations.
 Scandinavians… Englishmen, and finally Germans, are allotted the greatest contingents.”